Sheila-otuko/alx-pre_course/0x01-git/README.md

-the file that is required in the project
+the file that is required in the project is here